Breakthrough-Energy/REISE.jl/README.md

 Another way is to install the package using the list of dependencies specified in the `Project.toml` file, which will pull the most recent allowed version of the dependencies.
-Importantly, there may be packages for which the latest version does not maintain backward-compatibility, so this method is less stable than `instantiate`.
+Currently, this package is known to be compatible with JuMP v0.20, but not v0.21; this is specified in the `Project.toml` file, but there may be other packages for which the latest version does not maintain backward-compatibility.

 This package is not registered.
 Therefore, it must be added to a Julia environment either directly from github: